 The existing lens, clock mechanism, etc was removed and a new aluminium floor installed at the level of the bottom of the glazing.
 On this new floor the new optical apparatus was mounted.
 This consisted of a gearless revolving pedestal manufactured by Pharos Marine Ltd of Brentford.
 This apparatus is operated from a 12 volt d.c. supply and is capable of revolving at very close speed limits.
 On top of this on an inertia ring, sealed beam lamps are mounted in two arrays to give the correct character.
 These lamps are operated from large capacity nickel cadmium batteries.

-Roderick Macaulay, Assistant Lightkeeper, walked 3 miles from North Lighthouse, where he and his daughter had a narrow escape in the former raid, through snowdrifts and gale-force winds to lend a hand in restoring the South Light to operational order, and returned in the dark to take his own regular watch at the North Light: he received the BEM for his outstanding services.
+Roderick Macaulay, Principal Lightkeeper, walked 3 miles from North Lighthouse, where he and his daughter had a narrow escape in the former raid, through snowdrifts and gale-force winds to lend a hand in restoring the South Light to operational order.
+He then returned in the dark to take his own regular watch at the North Light.
+He received the British Empire Medal (BEM) for his outstanding services.

 The Light was automated in 1983.